-2. Principles/Planning Factors.
-The following principles/planning factors apply to all incidents where aerial suppression assets are utilised.
+2. Principles/Planning Factors The following principles/planning factors apply to all incidents where aerial suppression assets are utilised.

 PRINCIPLE DESCRIPTION Strategies Understand the IC's objectives and strategies.
 Task allocated aerial suppression platforms to implement strategies to achieve the objective.
-Ground Crew Safety Brief crews as to the intended aerial suppression tasking.
+Ground Crew Safety In-brief crews as to the intended aerial suppression tasking.
 Provide warning of approaching aircraft so that crews are clear of the fire line.
-Air Crew Safety Assess the anticipated work area and approaches.
-Note hazards to aircramand communicate details to aircrew.
-Communications Establish and maintain sound communications between the IC/IMT-GC and GC-Aerial platform.
+Air Crew Safety Reconnoitre the anticipated work area and approaches.
+Note hazards to aircraft and communicate details to air crew.
+Communications Establish and maintain sound communications between the IC/IMT-GC and GC-Aerial Asset.